open-telemetry/community/CONTRIBUTING.md

   CONTRIBUTING.md of the corresponding repository)
 - dealing with test cases which fail on your PR, unrelated to the changes you introduce
-- Introducing change that should be first be approved by TSC, for instance, the introduction of new terminology
+- Introducing change that should be first be approved by TC, for instance, the introduction of new terminology

 ## Code Review